Zero-1729/volt/CONTRIBUTING.md

 - Use `E[EnumName]` for enum types, where `EnumName` is the enum name in `PascalCase`.
 - Use `I[InterfaceName]` for interface types, where `InterfaceName` is the interface name in `PascalCase`.
 - Use `T[TypeName]` for type aliases, where `TypeName` is the type name in `PascalCase`.

+## Translation

+We welcome translations of the repo docs.
+If you'd like to translate the docs, please open a Pull Request with the translated docs.
+The PR should be pre-fixed with the language code of the translation (e.g., `ar: translate CONTRIBUTING.md to Arabic`).

+### Conventions for Translation Strings

+For strings in the common, these are any single words or short phrases that are used in multiple places in the app.
+These strings should be translated in the `common` namespace.
+For example, the string `cancel` is used in multiple places in the app, so it should be translated in the `common` namespace.
+Please, note that these strings should all be in lowercase, and if required to be capitalized, the capitalization should be done post translation.

+Nevertheless, strings that are not common should be translated in the relevant namespace.
+For example, the string `send` is used in the `SendScreen`, so it should be translated in the `wallet` namespace.
+These strings should begin with a capitalized letter.

+As for for strings that are errors and warnings, they should go in the `error` namespace.
+For example, the string `Invalid mnemonic` should be translated in the `error` namespace.
+These messages are contained and reported by the `Alert` components in `./components/Alert.tsx`, such as `conservativeAlert`.

+> **Note**: remember to add the new language to the `i18n/languages.ts` file, and update the relevant `index.ts` to include the any new namespaces.

+- `common` - Common strings
+- `error` - Error and warning strings
+- `wallet` - Wallet strings
+- `onboarding` - Onboarding strings
+- `settings` - Settings strings

 ## Contributing and Review Process